L-sky/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-The same as for previous mean calculation but with fixed data.
+The same calculations as for previous chapter, but with fixed na's in data.

 ```r